siderolabs/talos/website/content/v1.14/reference/cli.md

 By default the volume is wiped immediately; a volume which is currently in use cannot be wiped live, use --on-reboot to stage the wipe for the next boot.

+The META volume cannot be wiped: it holds the staged wipe instructions and the machine's unique token.

 ```
 talosctl wipe volume <volume ID>... [flags]
 ```